Written By: Eric @ MensUnderwearGuide.com, Founder and Head Writer of MensUnderwearGuide.com

 Ball Pouch

 As long as we are on the subject of penises, your penis and balls need a home.
 But not a home that they share with the rest of your groin area, their own separate space.
-That is what pouches provide – a guest house or converted basement for your penis separate from the main house.
+That is what pouches provide – a guest house or converted basement for your balls separate from the main house.

 For me, ball pouches make a big difference in comfort.
 Most of my underwear has some sort of pouch, yet I feel it right away when I wear pouchless pairs.
 Everything seems more squished, and overall it all feels tighter.
 And honestly, I am not even that big!